-Remington College is currently using the D2L Brightspace LMS to deliver online coursework.
+Remington College will provide the online learning management system ("LMS") via which online courses will be delivered.
+At the time of the printing of this Catalog, Remington College intends to use the D2L Brightspace LMS to deliver online coursework.
 The College reserves the right to change the LMS platform at its discretion.

-The current requirements and recommendations are provided below.
+Below are the current requirements and recommendations.